 There are several branch lines of Trans-Siberian railroad.
 The longest rail line (7900 km) runs from St. Petersburg through Moscow, Russia and Ulaanbaatar, Mongolia to Beijing, China.
 The train spans seven zones and two continents.
 The journey takes 5 days from Moscow to Ulaanbaatar and takes 35 hours from Ulaanbaatar to Beijing.

-We book a train ticket according the client’s request, and please note that tickets can only be purchased at least one month in advance.
+We can book a train ticket according the client’s request.
+And please note that tickets can only be purchased at least one month in advance.

 From Russia, there are also UB-bound buses from Ulan Ude, leaving at 07:30 from the old bus station (Старый Автовокзал) via the Altanbulag border crossing.
 The trip usually takes about 12 hours, including customs processing — much faster than the train — and tickets cost RUB1800 one-way.

 There are also night buses that leave on Fridays and Sundays at 19:00.
 Any travel agency should be able to book tickets.
 Online booking orders: eticket.transdep.mn

 Visa is required for all, except citizens of the following countries.
 Visas are available from the Mongolian embassy in your country.
 If there is no Mongolia embassy in your country, one month visas can be obtained on the spot once you arrive at the airport or railway station.
 There will also be a visa fee of $53 US.
 We will supply an official confirmation letter (by email or post) for your visa application once you book a travel service with us.
 More info